hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 *real physics*.
 Our goal will be a beautiful proof of the existence of atoms, due to none other than Albert Einstein, the greatest physics hacker of all!
-The other running theme of rain is a tribute to Vancouver, my city of residence.
+The other running theme of rain is a tribute to city of residence, Vancouver (aka "Rain-couver").

 <figure>
     <div style="text-align:center"><img src